Offshore Injury Lawyer | Maritime Lawyer | NO WIN NO FEE

 • Blog

-• Doyle LLP vs. Enterprise Marine Services LLC
+• Doyle Dennis Avery LLP vs. Enterprise Marine Services LLC

-Doyle LLP Trial Lawyers has filed a maritime law suit against Enterprise Marine Services LLC (“Enterprise”) on behalf of a Jones Act seaman from Mississippi who was injured while working offshore.
+Doyle Dennis Avery LLP has filed a maritime law suit against Enterprise Marine Services LLC (“Enterprise”) on behalf of a Jones Act seaman from Mississippi who was injured while working offshore.

-Doyle LLP Trial Lawyers has represented many Jones Act crewmembers and offshore workers who were injured while working offshore.
-If you would like to read more about Doyle LLP’s trial successes, you can read about them further on this site.
+Doyle Dennis Avery LLP has represented many Jones Act crewmembers and offshore workers who were injured while working offshore.
+If you would like to read more about Doyle Dennis Avery LLP’s trial successes, you can read about them further on this site.
 Please contact us if would like a free consultation regarding your rights under the Jones Act, doctrine of unseaworthiness, and maritime law.